10 of the World's Most Entertaining New Year's Customs

 3. SPAIN // A MOUTH FULL OF GRAPES

-The Spanish don’t just celebrate the New Year with drink in hand—they ring it in with a mouth full of grapes.
+The Spanish don’t just celebrate New Year's Eve with drink in hand—they ring it in with a mouthful of grapes.
 If you can fit 12 grapes into your mouth at midnight, you’re believed to have great luck in the coming year.

 4. SIBERIA // LAKE DIVING WITH A "NEW YEAR TREE"

 A typical ball-and-gown party doesn’t cut it in Siberia; they’re all about the thrill—and chill.
-To celebrate the New Year, some revelers participate in the annual "jump into a frozen lake and plant a New Year's Tree at the bottom" tradition—sort of like a more extreme Polar Plunge.
+To celebrate the beginning of a new year, some revelers participate in the annual "jump into a frozen lake and plant a Christmas tree at the bottom" tradition—sort of like a more extreme Polar Plunge.
 The divers then pass the champagne and dance around the tree before coming back up to the surface.
-But even those who don't do the full tree dive will go for their own frozen swim—there's a reason all Russian bath houses have an icy cold pool!
-It's practically a national pastime.
+After the holidays, the divers retrieve the tree and warm up before doing it all again the next year.

 5. CHILE // CEMETERY SLEEPOVER